kanmeugne/kanmeugne.github.io/_posts/microservices/2025-05-01-postgresql-and-apache-superset.md

 ![img-description](/images/dashboard-04.png){: width="100%"}
 _set the dashboard title and save_

 You should now see *Product Sales View* under the dashboard tab.
-Interested readers can check the [Apache Superset][1] website to see how you can add CSS template in order to build even more compeling visuals.
+Interested readers could check the [Apache Superset][1] website to see how to attach CSS template to get more compeling visuals.

 ## Conclusion